purescript-halogen/purescript-halogen/docs/4 - Running a component.md

 Aside from `runUI` we used a couple of other utility functions in our `main`, exported from `Halogen.Aff`:

-- [`runHalogenAff`][Halogen.Aff.Util.runHalogenAff] runs a Halogen-produced `Aff` value, turning it into an `Eff` so it can be used as `main` for a PureScript bundle.
+- [`runHalogenAff`][Halogen.Aff.Util.runHalogenAff] runs a Halogen-produced `Aff` value, turning it into an `Effect` so it can be used as `main` for a PureScript bundle.
 It's provided as a convenience - there is no special behaviour here that couldn't be implemented with functions provided by [`aff`][purescript-aff].
 - [`awaitBody`][Halogen.Aff.Util.awaitBody] fetches the `body` element when the document loads.
 Since we're in `Aff` we can use this to avoid the need for callbacks.
 This is used when the entire page is going to be a Halogen app.

 There are also two more functions provided for cases where we want to run our Halogen app as just part of the page, rather than embedding it in the `body`: